 The solution?
 Right customer service tool and communication on channels where your customers are.

-So meet an undisputed leader with over two billion users — WhatsApp.
+So meet an undisputed leader with over 3 billion users — WhatsApp.
 98% open rate and 40% response rate make it one of the best customer service channels.

 Let’s dive in.